RedReaper420/the-gag-roulette/README.md

 > This is a **NSFW** chat system, oriented on adults.

 # "The Gag Roulette" and "The Gag Curse" system
 This is a system of Custom Commands for [YAGPDB.xyz Discord Bot](https://yagpdb.xyz/), implementing a BDSM-themed textual gagging mechanics on a Discord server.
-The participating users are "receiving" a random gag from a bot, and getting a 1 minite long timeout (if the user has consented beforehand).
+The participating users are "receiving" a random gag from the bot, and getting a 1 minite long timeout (if the user has consented beforehand).
 * In ⁠the channel dedicated for **the Gag Roulette**, any sent message with high probability will "reward" the user with a random gag.
 There are several gags categories and plenty of gags kinds, all with uneven probabilities to receive.
 * Users with **the Gag Curse** active have a small chance to become "gagged" after sending any message anywhere on the server.
 The curse can be set up with a `-curse` command, if the user has the NSFW access role.
 * The submissive folks may consent to be muted (timeouted) for 1 minute each time after receiving a gag (to feel themselves "gagged" for real), by getting the according role.